Muzzman111/SyncScribe/README.md

 **Audio and Lyrics out of Sync**
 - Happens sometimes when the script downloads an MP3 of a music video with extra fluff at the beginning.
-- The youtube_rip_script.py automatically downloads the shortest of the first 2 youtube results but you can broaden the search to choose the shortest of any amount of results on line 32 of the aforementioned yt script
+- The youtube_rip_script.py automatically downloads the shortest of the first 2 youtube results but you can broaden the search to choose the shortest of any amount of results on line 32 of the aforementioned script